parkchoongho/Algorithms/Udemy/Hash Tables/Hash Tables.md

 With *linear probing*, when we find a collision, we search through the array to find the next empty slot.

 Unlike with separate chaining, this allows us to store a single key-value at each index.

+### Hash Table Set and Get

+#### Set

+1. Accepts a key and a value
+2. Hashes the key
+3. Stores the key-value pair in the hash table array via separate chaining

+#### Get

+1. Accepts a key
+2. Hashes the key
+3. Retrieves the key-value pair in the hash table
+4. If the key isn't found, returns undefined